cgprats/flatpak-update-service/README.md

 # flatpak-update-service
-Systemd Units to Automatically Run Flatpak Updates on Boot
+Systemd Units to Automatically Run Flatpak Updates Based on the PackageKit background service and timer